garfix/nli-go/doc/manual/knowledge-engineer/relation.md

 The goal can be reached by processing subgoals

     pick_up(A) :- position(A, P) move_hand(P) grab(P) up(P, Q) move_hand(Q);

+## Object

+The arguments of a relation can be regarded as the members of an object.

 ## Function call